top of page

 Difficulty

-Easy to Moderate - approximately 5 km/day walk
+Easy to Moderate - approx. 5 km/day walking, suited for families and small groups

 Exploration Type